DenysKlochkov/wordle_meta/README.md

 # Algorithm complexity

 For each word out of the set, we iterate through all the secret words to determine a Match Object O(n^2).
-Given the Match Object, we count words in the list that conform it O(n).
+Given the Match Object, we count words in the list that conform to it O(n).
 The final theoretical complexity comes to be O(n^3), given the constant cost of word matching & deciding whether a word conforms to the Match Object.

 # Improvements